Orso2p2n/orso2p2n.github.io/_posts/portfolio/2020-04-10-pizzayolo.md

 tags: [Board Game, Game Design, Graphic Design, Student Project]
 ---

-PizzaYolo is a card board game inspired by [Happy Families](https://en.wikipedia.org/wiki/Happy_Families), made in a week as a student project.
+PizzaYolo is a card board game inspired by [Happy Families](https://en.wikipedia.org/wiki/Happy_Families), made in a week as a student project, during my second year at [ICAN](https://www.ican-design.fr/).

 The goal is to complete enough pizzas before the other players, by discarding and drawing ingredients, until you have all the ones you need.